Theoretical analysis of cross-validation for estimating the risk of the k-Nearest Neighbor classifier: Exponential concentration inequalities

 \section{Exponential concentration inequalities}

-In this section, we provide exponential concentration inequalities for the L$p$O estimator of the risk when the $k$NN classification rule is used.
-The main inequalities we provide at the end of this section heavily rely on the moments inequalities previously derived in Section~\ref{Section: Polynomial} (namely Theorem~\ref{prop.moment.upper.bounds.Lpo}).
-In order to highlight the interest of our approach based on moment inequalities, we start this section by stating two exponential inequalities obtained with less sophisticated tools.
-For each of them, we discuss its strength and weakness to justify the refinements we further explore step by step.
+This section provides exponential concentration inequalities for the L$p$O estimator applied to the $k$NN classifier.
+Our main results heavily rely on the moments inequalities previously derived in Section~\ref{Section: Polynomial}, that is Theorem~\ref{prop.moment.upper.bounds.Lpo}.
+In order to emphasize the gain allowed by this strategy of proof, we start this section by successively proving two exponential inequalities obtained with less sophisticated tools.
+We then discuss the strength and weakness of each of them to justify the additional refinements we introduce step by step along the section.

-A first exponential concentration inequality for $\Rhp(\hat f_k)$ can be derived by use of the bounded difference inequality following the line of proof of \cite{DeGyLu_1996} originally developed for the L1O estimator.
-Its proof is given in Appendix~\ref{subsec.bounded.differences.proof}. \begin{prop} For any integers $p,k\geq 1$ such that $ p+k\leq n$, let $\Rhp(\hat f_k)$ denote the L$p$O estimator \eqref{def.Lpo.estimator} of the classification error of the $k$NN classifier $\hat f_k=\A_k(Z_{1,n};\cdot)$ defined by \eqref{def.knn.classifier}.
+A first exponential concentration inequality for $\Rhp(\A_k,\D_n) = \Rh_{p,n}$ can be derived by use of the bounded difference inequality following the line of proof of \citet[][Theorem~24.4]{DeGyLu_1996} originally developed for the L1O estimator. \begin{prop} For any integers $p,k\geq 1$ such that $ p+k\leq n$, let $\Rh_{p,n}$ denote the L$p$O estimator \eqref{def.Lpo.estimator} of the classification error of the $k$NN classifier $\A_k^{\Dn}(\cdot)$ defined by \eqref{def.knn.classifier}.
 Then for every $t>0$,